Cristiano Ronaldo Accepting Jail Term And Hefty Fine In Tax Case

 Cristiano Ronaldo has reportedly agreed to settle his tax fraud case by accepting a jail term and millions in fines, according to BBC.

-The 33-year-old soccer star who plays for The Real Madrid and Portugal had accusations of tax evasion brought against him in 2016, which he initially denied.
+The 33-year-old soccer star, who plays for the Real Madrid and Portugal, had accusations of tax evasion brought against him in 2016, which he initially denied.
 However, the man who Forbes named the highest paid athlete in the world has reportedly reached a verbal settlement deal with Spanish courts.

-Ronaldo, the captain of Portugal’s team which is currently competing in the The 2018 FIFA World Cup, is not likely to serve any time behind bars.
+Ronaldo, the captain of Portugal’s team, which is currently competing in the 2018 FIFA World Cup, is not likely to serve any time behind bars.
 According to BBC reports on Friday, he may serve a two year probation sentence as a first time offender.

-Aside from those terms, Ronaldo has also reportedly accepted a £16.4m ($21.9m) fine after he was accused of defrauding authorities in the amount of £12.8m ($17m).
+Aside from those terms, Ronaldo has also reportedly accepted a £16.4m ($21.9 million USD) fine after he was accused of defrauding authorities in the amount of £12.8m ($17 million USD).
 When news broke about the tax fraud allegations being brought against Ronaldo, his Real Madrid team defended their star forward against the allegations.

 “Real Madrid C. F. call for the utmost respect to be shown towards Cristiano Ronaldo, whose conduct has been absolutely exemplary throughout all of his time at our club,” the statement previously made on the Real Madrid website reads.